ArchipelagoMW/Archipelago/docs/options api.md

 ### Option Groups
 Options may be categorized into groups for display on the WebHost.
 The name of a group may be defined by adding a `group_name` to your option.
-Option groups are displayed alphabetically on the player-options and weighted-options pages, excepting options without a group name.
-Those options without a group name are categorized into a generic "Game Options" group, which is always displayed at the top of the options pages.
+Option groups are displayed alphabetically on the player-options and weighted-options pages.
+Options without a group name are categorized into a generic "Game Options" group.

 ```python
 from Options import Toggle